math0ne/dotfiles/README.md

-# Personal dotfiles orchestrated with GNU Stow and Ansible
+# Dotfiles organized using Ansible and GNU stow with a healthy splash of Docker.

 ![screenshots](https://raw.githubusercontent.com/openist/dotfiles/master/putty/dotfiles-wide.png)

-Dotfiles organized using Ansible and GNU stow with a healthy splash of Docker.
-The font is SourceCodePro Nerd Font.
-The color scheme is based off Base16.

-**Provided Roles:**
+My config is based on Ansible roles that can be enabled or disabled based on the needs at hand.
+The roles contain application installation scripts and configuration data.
+The current included roles are:
-* *core* - git and stow
+* **core** - git and stow
-* *emacs* - spacemacs configuration and custom theme with integrated nerd font powered features
+* **emacs** - spacemacs configuration and custom theme with integrated nerd font powered features
-* *htop* - custom theme
+* **htop** - custom theme
-* *irssi* - custom theme and setup
+* **irssi** - custom theme and setup
-* *ranger* - custom theme
+* **ranger** - custom theme
-* *tmux* - tmux-next installation with custom theme and nerd font integration
+* **tmux** - tmux-next installation with custom theme and nerd font integration
-* *zsh* - zsh terminal powered by the powerlevel9k framework with custom theme, awesome aliases, and prompt featuring nerd font symbols throughout
+* **zsh** - zsh terminal powered by the powerlevel9k framework with custom theme, awesome aliases, and prompt featuring nerd font symbols throughout
-* *bin* - fun binary command line games utilities and screensavers
+* **bin** - fun binary command line games utilities and screensavers
-* *docker* - installation and helper utilies and application library
+* **docker** - installation and helper utilies and application library

-**Features:**
+* **node.js** - node development enviroment
+* **ruby** - ruby development setup and global bundler install

+The configuration trys to provide common features through the supported roles:
-* unified color themes through applications
+* unified color themes through applications using base16 variation
 * nerd font symbols everywhere
 * configuration symlinks powered by gnu stow
 * included putty / mintty configurations